 Kuhn Rikon Kids Knife Set

 These little dog knives are lightweight and easy to hold, and they work well to cut soft foods like bananas, strawberries, melon, pancakes, and more.
-We use the scissors regularly so the girls can cut up their own noodles during dinner!
+We use the scissors regularly so our young chefs can cut up their own noodles during dinner!
+This is a great kit for kids who like to help in the kitchen.

 Under $40; good for kids 2 and up